ckeditor/ckeditor5/docs/getting-started/quick-start.md

 Now you can import all the modules from the `ckeditor5` package.
 Additionally, you have to import CSS styles separately.

-**Importing and registering UI translations is optional for the English language.** For any other language, use imported translations, as in the {@link getting-started/setup/configuration setup section}.
+**Importing and registering UI translations is optional for American English.** To use the editor in any other language, use imported translations, as shown in the {@link getting-started/setup/configuration setup section}.

 ```js
 import { ClassicEditor, Essentials, Bold, Italic, Paragraph } from 'ckeditor5';